-In addition to the benefits listed in Section 6.1, implementation of the 2014 Plan Update will provide the following benefits beyond the 2007 IRWMP:
+In addition to the benefits listed in Section 6.1, implementation of the 2019 Plan Update will provide the following benefits beyond the 2007 IRWMP:

 - Broader planning focuses; from water resource management to more generalized resource management.
-For example, the discussion of water supply and demand has been expanded to reflect environmental and climate change assessments. - Establishment of broader and more refined Regional Goals and Measurable Objectives (reference Sections 4.4 and 4.5). - Greater emphasis on protection from drought conditions. - Implementation of updated Resource Management Strategies (RMSs), including both structural and non-structural solutions (reference Section 4.8). - Maintain compliance with State and Federal planning requirements, thereby increasing chances for obtaining funding assistance from State/Federal grant programs as a region, rather than as individual local agencies (districts).
+For example, the discussion of water supply and demand has been expanded to reflect environmental and climate change assessments.
+Unique to the 2019 Plan Update is an added emphasis on climate change adaptation and greenhouse gas (GHG) reduction as benefits for the Region.
+Additionally, as part of the Proposition 1 Program Guidelines, there is greater attention given to resolving water issues for Native American tribal communities, but there are no known tribal communities in the area.
+The IRWMG has actively investigated this and was able to determine there is no Native American tribal communities with the Plan area. - Establishment of broader and more refined Regional Goals and Measurable Objectives (reference Sections 4.4 and 4.5). - Greater emphasis on protection from drought conditions. - Implementation of updated Resource Management Strategies (RMSs), including both structural and non-structural solutions (reference Section 4.8). - Maintain compliance with State and Federal planning requirements, thereby increasing chances for obtaining funding assistance from State/Federal grant programs as a region, rather than as individual local agencies (districts).

-While the 2007 IRWMP reflected the groundwater emphasis of the Proposition 50 Guidelines, the above-listed benefits illustrate the broader resource management assessment emphasis of the Proposition 84 Guidelines, which is reflected in the 2014 Plan Update.
-The Plan Update also reflects the management efforts and accomplishments since adoption of the 2007 IRWMP.
-One consequence of not developing and implementing an updated IRWMP is the risk of using potentially out-of-date information to inform planning decisions and regional priorities.
+While the 2007 IRWMP reflected the groundwater emphasis of the Proposition 50 Guidelines, the above-listed benefits illustrate the broader resource management assessment emphasis of the Proposition 1 2016 IRWM Program Guidelines, which is reflected in this 2019 Plan Update.
+The Plan Update also reflects the management efforts and accomplishments since adoption of the 2007 IRWMP and 2014 Plan Update.
+One consequence of not developing and implementing an updated IRWMP is the risk of 1) using potentially out-of-date information to inform planning decisions and regional priorities or 2) failing to prioritize issues whose importance has increased or requires further attention.

-To maintain the most up-to-date Plan, the impacts and benefits assessment in the IRWMP will be periodically revised according to any revisions to the Proposition 84 IRWM Program Guidelines.
+To maintain the most up-to-date Plan, the impacts and benefits assessment in the IRWMP will be periodically revised according to any revisions to the Proposition 1 IRWM Program Guidelines.
 Presently, assessment of impacts and benefits will comply with the following guidelines:

-• Impacts and benefits will be reviewed and revised whenever the IRWMP is updated or DWR establishes new guidelines for this standard.
-It is expected that the IRWMP will be updated at least every 5 to 7 years.

-- Impacts and benefits will be revised, as appropriate, to reflect anticipated or observed changes in the regional climate. - Impacts and benefits will be revised to reflect lessons learned, or new impacts or benefits identified during implementation of local projects.
+- Impacts and benefits will be reviewed and revised whenever the IRWMP is updated or DWR establishes new guidelines for this standard.
+It is expected that the IRWMP will be updated at least every 5 to 7 years. - Impacts and benefits will be revised, as appropriate, to reflect anticipated or observed changes in the regional climate. - Impacts and benefits will be revised to reflect lessons learned, or new impacts or benefits identified during implementation of local projects.